deco3500/moose-pirates/readme.md

 So initially Gareth made some Balsamiq mock-ups based on Nick's original design idea and conducted some user tests in order to improve on the layout of the design.
 After modifications were made, the rest of the group coded the design up as a website and gave it back to Gareth to test with users for functionality improvements to make the website more intuitive to use.

 Throughout the rest of the semester, the cycle continued with the website slowly gaining more functionality until it was at a point the team was happy with submitting.
-Some of the functionality is still hard-coded to demonstrate the concept, but MooseNews is usable.
+Some of the functionality is still hard-coded to demonstrate the concept, but MooseNews is usable in it's current form.

 ####**The Team**
 **Nick Cassidy - Team Leader and Code**